endlos99/xdt99/MANUAL.md

 	$ xga99.py gahello.gpl
 	$ xga99.py gahello.gpl -o gahello.bin

-The output parameter `-o` may be used to override the default output file name, which uses extension `.gbc` (for "GPL byte code").
+The output parameter `-o` may be used to override the default output filename, which uses extension `.gbc` (for "GPL byte code").

 The image parameter `-i` tells `xga99` to generate suitable GPL header data for